Grevillea olivacea: Description

 Grevillea olivacea is a dense, erect shrub that typically grows to a height of 1–4.5 m and has silky-hairy branchlets.
 Its leaves are elliptic to egg-shaped with the narrower end towards the base, 30–68 mm long and 5–17 mm wide.
 The upper surface of the leaves is more or less glabrous and the lower surface is silky-hairy.
 The flowers are arranged in dense, umbel-like groups of 14 to 28 on a woolly-hairy rachis 4–8 mm long.
 The flowers are bright red and orange or yellow and hairy on the outside, the pistil 22–30 mm long with a red to yellow style.
 Flowering occurs from June to October and the fruit is an oblong to oval follicle 11–15 mm long.

 Taxonomy

 Grevillea olivacea was first formally described by Alex George in the journal Nuytsia from specimens collected on the mainland opposite Snag Island south of Dongara in 1966.
-The specific epithet (olivacea) refers to the leaf colour, resembling that of the olive (Olea europea).
+The specific epithet (olivacea) refers to the leaf colour, resembling that of the olive (Olea europaea).